Is Erie Insurance Good For Auto Insurance?

 In addition to selling auto insurance, Erie also offers insurance for homeowners, renters, motorcycles, boats, businesses, and life insurance.

-Erie consistently wins awards for its excellent claims service and good work place.
+Erie consistently wins awards for its excellent claims service and its good work environment.
 In fact, it was awarded the top spot in the 2018 J.D.
 Power Auto Claims study.